-Option Advantages/Disadvantages No Project -Remain CN The Interpretive Statement from the CN Program indicates that without CN Exempt approval, NWES would not be eligible to add operating rooms, specialties, or transfer ownership.
-(Disadvantage).
-Requested Project The principal advantage would be allowing NWES the ability to "open" its ASC to non-NWES physicians.
+Option Advantages/Disadvantages No Project -Remain CN There are no legal restrictions to continuing operations as Exempt presently.(Advantage) Requested Project The principal advantage would be allowing NWES the ability to "open" its ASC to non-NWES physicians.
 This will improve access, quality and continuity of care and promote highest, efficient use of NWES assets as compared to the No Project option.
 (Advantage) Requires certificate of need approval.
 This requires time and expense.
-(Disadvantage)

-Partnering with another Advantages - Partnering with someone to build out a new surgery center provider (hospital or would spread out the risk of the venture. physicians) to create a Disadvantages - Time, expense and partners are a disadvantage. new surgery center in the There may not be an alignment in goals or outcomes.
-The larger the planning area organization becomes, the more legal and government involvement.
+(Disadvantage) Partnering with another provider (hospital or physicians) to create a new surgery center in the planning area Advantages - Partnering with someone to build out a new surgery center would spread out the risk of the venture.
+Disadvantages - Time, expense and partners are a disadvantage.
+There may not be an alignment in goals or outcomes.
+The larger the organization becomes, the more legal and government involvement.
 At times, this involvement may outweigh the desire to follow an idea and can stifle growth.

 Other Options Discussion - Out of the three examples given, downsizing would probably result in the least amount of time spent and expense.
 Opening up another ASF in the planning area and adding additional services will all require a significant amount of legal time and governmental regulations that need to be met before actually opening up for patient access.
 Using the operational ASF facility, expanding the minutes and allowing non- NWES physicians to practice enables NWES to meet the needs of the public with the least amount of legal and government restrictions.

 Information provided within the application demonstrates that it is unlikely Northwest Eye Surgeons had a better alternative than submission of this application.
-Specifically, since its main purpose of converting the exempt NES-Sequim to a CN approved ASF is to allow other physicians, not part of the Northwest Eye Surgeons practice, access to the ASF.
+Specifically, since its main purpose of converting the exempt NES-Mount Vernon to a CN approved ASF is to allow other physicians, not part of the Northwest Eye Surgeons practice, access to the ASF.
 This action alone requires prior CN review and approval.
 Based on this alone, Northwest Eye Surgeons appropriately rejected the "do nothing" option.